 -Personal Guarantees with Mel Loades of Personal Guarantees

--IRHP with Steve Middleton of Modus Mediation and Nick Stoop of Warwick Risk Management
+-IRHP with Nick Stoop of Warwick Risk Management and others

 -Litigants in Person: Know your Rights with Paul Turner of SME Alliance and James Nicholls of gunnercooke